-8 Things to Consider before Planning Your Wedding
+8 Things to Consider Before You Start Planning Your Wedding

 Congratulations you’re engaged!
 And now the fun of wedding planning can begin…

-Before you get carried away with hiring a pair of flying doves, a horse drawn carriage and ordering gold embossed wedding stationary, we have collated our top 8 things to consider when you are at the start of your wedding planning journey.
+Before you get carried away with hiring a pair of flying doves, a horse drawn carriage and ordering gold embossed wedding stationary, we have collated the top 8 areas to consider at the start of your wedding planning journey.